The coronavirus covid-19 applicable regulations

 If you are a disease carrier

-As of 1 April 2022 Covid-19 is no longer considered a public health hazard.
+As of 1 April 2022 Covid-19 is no longer classified as a generally dangerous illness or a danger to society.
 This means that if you have been infected by the SARS-CoV-2 virus after 31 March 2022, you can no longer receive disease carrier allowance.

 If you fall ill on the 1 April 2022 or later, you need a doctor´s certificate day 8 when you apply for sickness benefit.